Follow this article to check the Enterprise App expiration date.

 Result

-When the script has finished, you are now able to see the full output directly in the SharePoint Online Management Shell program or in the file that was generated in the 'Temp' folder.
+When the script has finished, you are now able to see the full output directly in the file that was generated in the 'Temp' folder.

-The output is saved as a CSV file in MS Excel.
+The output is saved as a CSV file.
 The output will be written as follows:

 NOTE: Date format is written as MM/DD/YYYY.